splicebox/Jutils/README.md

         --out-dir      specify the output directory
-        --pdf          generate figures in PDF format (default PNG) --gene-list-file list of target genes (one gene per line without space) for heatmap --color-shape-col select 2 column indices in the meta file to colour and shape points.
-The sample name column starts with index 1 (default: 2,3)
+        --pdf          generate figures in PDF format (default PNG) --gene-list-file list of target genes (one gene per line without space) for heatmap --color-shape-col select 2 column indices in the meta file to colour and shape points respectively.
+The sample name column starts with index 1 (default 2,3)
         --label-point  label points with sample names from the meta file
 ```